sekushibijin84/AShrimplerTime/README.md

 * So that Luke can continue on his quest to design the internet.

-* To help Liz learn PHP and who will most likely be wearing pink while doing it.
+* To help Liz learn about WordPress and who will most likely be wearing pink while doing it.

 * So Sarah can start programming with her present and always ready attitude.